SebiAi/custom-nothing-glyph-tools/README.md

 ***

 # :safety_vest: Need help?
 If you need help look at the [Troubleshooting](#interrobang-troubleshooting) chapter.
-If this does not help either feel free to reach out to me on Discord: @sebiai
+If this does not help either feel free to use the [Discussion feature on GitHub](https://github.com/SebiAi/custom-nothing-glyph-tools/discussions) or reach out to me on Discord: @sebiai

 ***